ANL-CESAR/XSBench/README.txt

 Verification Support
 ==============================================================================

-Legacy versions of XSBench had a special "Veriication" compiler flag option to enable verification of the results.
+Legacy versions of XSBench had a special "Verification" compiler flag option to enable verification of the results.
 However, a much more performant and portable verification scheme was developed and is now used for all configurations -- therefore, it is not necessary to compile with or without